Top 10 High-Fiber Foods to Relieve Constipation Naturally

 | Almonds to relieve constipation |

-These sweet fruits are packed with fiber (8.3g per 100g), potassium, and vitamins.
-Eating 3–5 a day can help your digestion.
+These sweet fruits are packed with fiber, potassium, and vitamins.
+Eating 3–5 dried apricots per day can noticeably help your digestion and provide a convenient, portable snack.

 ![]() |